-F-292 King County should encourage property owners on Vashon-Maury Island to consider the estimated increase in water level reflected on the best available sea level mapping and information when constructing new structures or making substantial improvements to existing structures.
+King County should encourage property owners on Vashon-Maury Island to consider the estimated increase in water level reflected on the best available sea level mapping and information when constructing new structures or making substantial improvements to existing structures.

-King County works with the U.S. Army Corps of Engineers (Corps) to construct and maintain flood levees along some of the major river systems.
+King County works with the U.S. Army Corps of Engineers (Corps) to construct and maintain flood levees along ((some of the major river systems)) the Lower Green River.
 Under Public Law 84-99 (P.L.
 84-99), the Corps is authorized to provide emergency assistance to cost-share and construct levee repairs following a flood disaster.
-However eligibility for this cost-sharing program requires that levee sponsors (often local jurisdictions) comply with the Corps' vegetation maintenance standards as outlined in the Rehabilitation and Inspection Program (RIP).
-The RIP national standard requires the removal of vegetation greater than two inches in diameter from levees and the area surrounding levee.
+However eligibility for this cost-sharing program requires that levee sponsors (often local jurisdictions) comply with the Corps' ((vegetation maintenance)) P.L.
+84-99 program standards as outlined in the Rehabilitation and Inspection Program (RIP). ((The RIP national standard requires the removal of vegetation greater than two inches in diameter from levees and the area surrounding levee.
 King County believes this standard may adversely affect federally listed endangered species of salmonid that rely on riparian vegetation for refuge and to maintain cool water temperatures.
-While vegetation may pose a risk in some situations, King County has found through many years of experience that vegetation can be incorporated into levee designs and when properly maintained contribute to the resiliency of the levee system.
-The King County Strategic Plan recommends that King County "incorporate sustainable development practices into the design, construction and operation of county facilities and county-funded projects."
-King County believes that bioengineered techniques provide a stronger, more sustainable levee and revetment system that will reduce long-term maintenance and repair and contribute toward the recovery of endangered species.
+While vegetation))